alanmehio/rf-metadata-displayer/docs/source/index.rst

 COMMUNITY VERSION
 -----------------

-| Welcome to the RF Metadata displayer one of four inter-related application suite
+| Welcome to the RF Metadata Displayer one of four inter-related application suite
 | MetaData Displayer is about query and displaying different radio frequency data and AI ML model
 | detection for different radio frequency fingers print